Misogyny & Flawed Femininity

 “While it’s terribly ironic that this line comes from the male chauvinist, the sentiment is based in equity.
 Being placed on a pedestal simply due to one’s gender can be dehumanizing.”

 I don’t mind this narrative.
-Women are not always victims, and the sexual politics and the power dynamics in season 2 were perpetrated by both sexes.
+Women are not always victims, and in Season 2, the sexual politics and power dynamics were perpetrated by both sexes.

 As said by Rebecca Cox, for Elle: